CallaJune/mta-dash/README.md

 Run your own MTA Portal on CircuitPython to display trains arrivals using Adafruit's [hardware](https://www.adafruit.com/product/4812) and libraries.

 Follow Adafruit main [tutorial](https://learn.adafruit.com/adafruit-matrixportal-m4) to set up your MatrixPortal.
+Once you've installed CircuitPython and you reach the [library installation step](https://learn.adafruit.com/adafruit-matrixportal-m4/circuitpython-setup), you can unzip `lib.zip` in this repo and use its contents to replace the `/lib` folder if you are using CircuitPython 9.1.3.
+If CircuitPython has released an update which this repo has not yet adopted, you can use the contents of `lib.zip` to determine which libraries from the Adafruit-provided library bundle are needed.

 ## Config